 Avian Enterprises is ecstatic to announce our partnership with BirdBuffer®, the automated, eco-friendly bird control vapor systems you can trust.
 Together, Avian Enterprises and BirdBuffer® work for bird control where others fail.
 Here are some of the new BirdBuffer® units that are compatible with Avian Control, one of Avian Enterprises many products.

 Whether crowding the barn or eating feed designated for your livestock, pest birds are an expensive inconvenience that farmers can certainly live without.
 According to the U.S. Department of Agriculture Wildlife Services, 1,000 starlings can eat about 36 to 40 pounds of food a day!
 As the cost of feed rises and birds find more barns to inhabit, many farmers wonder how they should go about taking care of the unpleasant situation.
 If you’re stuck in a similar situation, follow these helpful steps to help get rid of barn swallows – for good!

-More and more, people are finding that preventing birds from building their nests altogether is a better way to deter birds from properties.
-If they learn not to even start building homes on your home or property, chances are they won’t come back all season.
+People are finding that preventing birds from building their nests is a better way to deter birds from properties.
+If they learn not to even start building nests on your home or property, chances are there is a higher chance they won’t come back all season.
 Here are some tips on how to prevent birds from roosting and nesting on or around your property.

 Birds are never an issue until they decide to cause problems, especially in and around barns.
 These pesky creatures may steal your insulation for their nests, contaminate food, leave their droppings all over and possibly spread disease to the animals in your barn.
 While there are many ways to deter birds from your barn, below are a few methods to try out to help you find the solution that works best for you.